timklapdor/csulx/_drafts/Asynchronous-Discussions.md

 #### Implementation

-The lecturer used FlipGrid to provide short video updates to students throughout the session that were then embedded in the Home Page.
-FlipGrid was also used for assessment purposes for students to introduce themselves to the class and to engage students in a discussion about their own experiences with technology.
+The lecturer used Flipgrid to provide short video updates to students throughout the session that were then embedded in the Home Page.
+Flipgrid was also used for assessment purposes for students to introduce themselves to the class and to engage students in a discussion about their own experiences with technology.
 There were only 46 students in this class but some of these videos had over 2000 views.

 </div>
 <div class="image-container">